docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 where it was stopped.

 Restarts a movie that has been stopped.

-NOTE: Do not call when a movie is currently playing.
+.. note:: Do not call when a movie is currently playing.

 Returns undefined.
 stopMovie()
 flashPlayerObj.stopMovie()

 Halts playback of the current movie.

-NOTE: Does not work when called from the player’s hosting environment.
+.. note:: Does not work when called from the player’s hosting environment.

 Returns undefined.

 .. _control-event-handling-callbacks: